Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 The Lumina Desktop Environment (Lumina for short) is a lightweight, XDG-compliant, BSD-licensed desktop environment that focuses specifically on streamlining the ability to get work done while minimizing system overhead.
-It is specifically designed for PC-BSD® and FreeBSD, but has also been ported to many other BSD and Linux operating systems.
+It is specifically designed for TrueOS® and FreeBSD, but has also been ported to many other BSD and Linux operating systems.
 It is based on the Qt graphical toolkit and the Fluxbox window manager, and uses a small number of X utilities for various tasks, such